Technical Aspects and How To's

 Choosing Your Page Size

 - Have us print the largest possible poster from your existing file without modification.
 This is usually easier than trying to change your page size.
 You can use our page size calculator to determine sizes that can be printed from your file as-is.
-The maximum size one edge of the poster can be is 48".

 - Resize your existing poster to fit another size.
 For help, see the section on poster size.
 You can also use our page size converter to calculate what your new page size should be.